jooy2/vitepress-sidebar/docs/en/guide/options.md

 - Type: `boolean`
 - Default: `false`

 If this value is `true`, sorts the items in the menu item in descending order.
-This option is only enabled when `sortMenusByName` or `sortMenusByFrontmatterOrder` is `true`.
+It reverses whichever sorting option is in use, and does nothing on its own. `sortMenusByCustomFunction` is the exception: it decides an order by itself, so sort in the direction you want inside the function instead.

 ## `sortMenusOrderNumericallyFromTitle`